fladdict/llm_games/README.md

-# Changing the gender of the player and partner
+# Changing the gender of the player and childhood friend

-You can change the gender of the player and heroine if you wish.
+You can change the gender of the player and childhood friend if you wish.

 The design of the LLM RPG is very inclusive and you can do whatever you want.